Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 Places to stay in Newport, Oregon

-If you're visiting Newport during summertime, or on weekends, make your reservations in advance.
-I was glad we did that on our last visit which was in late July.
-I checked availability when we arrived and there were no affordable options left that afternoon.
 Fortunately, I had already reserved our rooms at The Money Saver Hotel.
-The place was clean and comfortable and the owners were friendly.
-The WiFi wasn't too good but they may have fixed that since then (it's been 5 years since that trip.
+The place was clean and comfortable, and the owners were friendly.
+The WiFi wasn't too good, but they may have fixed that since then (it's been 5 years since that trip.

 You could also try these places.
 They come highly recommended on Booking.com -

 I hope you'll find Newport as welcoming and fascinating to explore as we have.
-If you've already visited and have your own impressions to share, I'd love for you to do that by leaving a comment below.
+If you've already visited and have your impressions to share, I'd love for you to do that by leaving a comment below.

 Share this post -